Digital communication channel

 And a set of reverse operations:

-- Paired receiving filter for Manchester code
+- Paired receiving filter for the Manchester code

 - Converter from bipolar signal to unipolar